inigofera/obsidian/📰How climbing made me acknowledge my toxic relationship with myself.md

 - Exposed to talent on the Internet
 - Comparing myself to those around me
 - Ask parents about it?
+- Where did I learn about one-upmanship, toxic competition...?

 #article #SelfImprovement